0xProject/0x-protocol-specification/staking/staking-specification.md

 ## 2 Architecture

 The smart contract architecture is derived from the proxy pattern, which allows state to be retained across upgrades to the logic.
-Upgrades are controlled by the 0x multisig with a

 This system is composed of four deployed contracts: